IS BLUE GROWTH?

 China, Thailand and

-Vietnam and in salmon farming in Chile illustrate some of the industry’s challenges.
+salmon farming in Chile illustrate some of the industry’s challenges.
 But the growth of aquaculture also presents countries with the opportunity to expand and improve fish farming so that it is sustainable and environmentally-responsible.

 “We continue to see excessive and irresponsible harvesting in capture fisheries, and in aquaculture, disease outbreaks, among other things, have heavily impacted production,” says Juergen Voegele, Director of Agriculture and Environmental Services at the World Bank.
 “There is a major opportunity for developing countries that are prepared to invest in better fisheries management and environmentally sustainable aquaculture.”